 When the State party has not presented a report, the Committee may, at its discretion, notify the State party of the date on which the Committee proposes to examine the measures taken by the State party to implement the rights guaranteed under the Covenant.
 If the State party is represented by a delegation, the Committee will, in presence of the delegation and in public session, proceed with the examination on the date assigned.
 If the State party is not represented, the Committee may, at its discretion, either decide to proceed to consider the measures taken by the State party to implement the guarantees of the Covenant at the initial date or notify a new date to the State party.
 In both cases the Committee will prepare provisional concluding observations which will be transmitted to the State party.
 The Committee will mention, in its Annual Report, that these provisional concluding observations were prepared, but their text will not be published.

-VI.
-Documentation supplied by the Secretariat
+V. Documentation supplied by the Secretariat

 The Committee will be provided with country files on the reporting State party.
 These files will include all material received by the secretariat, such as the official report, NGO and IGO information and other relevant documents.

-VII.
+VI.
 Interaction with specialized agencies and bodies of the United Nations

 The Committee invites specialized agencies and other bodies of the United Nations to cooperate in its work.
 The Committee invites specialized agencies to provide written reports containing country-specific information on States parties whose reports are before them.
 Representatives of these entities are also invited to address the Committee at the beginning of each session of the Human Rights Committee.
 Moreover, the Secretary-General can, after consultation with the Committee, transmit to specialized agencies parts of the reports received from State parties which may fall within their field of competence.
 The specialized agencies may then submit comments on those parts of the reports.

-VIII.
+VII.
 Participation of non-governmental organizations and national human rights institutions in the activities of the Committees

 In order to ensure that it is as well informed as possible, the Committee invites non-governmental organizations and national human rights institutions to provide reports containing country-specific information on States parties whose reports are before them.
 Such information should be submitted in writing, preferably well in advance of the relevant session.
 The Committee sets aside the first morning meeting of each plenary session to enable representatives of non-governmental organizations to provide oral information.
 In addition to this, lunch-time briefings are organized to allow non-governmental organizations to provide further information to Committee members before the examination of the State report by the Committee.
 The Committee, in its Annual Report (2002) stated that it reserved the right to determine, at a later stage, whether other briefings by non governmental organizations should also become part of the Committee's official.

-IX.
+VIII.
 General comments/recommendations